| Dave Stetter Emeritus|| Dwight Weiser, VP|| Jody Harrell, Co Chair|

 In 2005, he received the Lifetime Achievement Award of The Eastern States Rock Art Research Association.

-Dr. Steinbring and his wife, Sandra, have conducted research in Australia, Hawaii, seven Canadian provinces, ten American states, Bolivia, Scotland, England, and Portugal.
+Dr. Steinbring and his wife, Sandra, conducted research in Australia, Hawaii, seven Canadian provinces, ten American states, Bolivia, Scotland, England, and Portugal.
 His writings have been published in 13 countries, and in three languages.
 He is listed in the Who’s Who In Canada, Marquis Who’s Who In The United States, and in Who’s Who In World Rock Art Research.
 Current investigations feature the archaeology of prehistoric boulder arrangements in North America, and the initial expressions of rock art in the western hemisphere.

 For full credentials, email Jack Steinbring at SteinbringJ@ripon.edu